Kelsidavis/futura/docs/FIPC_SPEC.md

 ## 🛡️ Security Model
 - Capabilities verified on send/receive.
-- Each message stamped with capability ID and sender PID.
+- Each message stamped with capability ID, sender PID, and (for remote bindings) the capability lease ID that authorised the channel.
 - Unauthorized send attempts cause `FIPC_ERR_CAP`.
+- Control-plane operations (cap bind/unbind, rate changes) are gated by the system control channel which now requires a shared 32-byte admin token plus an HMAC-SHA256 signature over the capability lease parameters.
+- Service discovery uses signed registry exchanges with nonce caching and timestamp tolerance to prevent replay.
+HMAC failures surface as `SRG_ERR_AUTH` and are logged by `svc_registryd`.

 ---